costa rica coffee beans tarrazu - His Word Coffee

 Washed Cherry removed, bean fermented and washed with water Clean, bright, clear origin flavors Most common

-Yellow Honey Cherry removed, 25% mucilage left during drying Slightly more sweetness and body than washed
+Yellow Honey Cherry removed, about 25% mucilage left during drying Slightly more sweetness and body than washed

-Red Honey Cherry removed, 50% mucilage left Noticeably more fruit sweetness, medium complexity
+Red Honey Cherry removed, about 50% mucilage left Noticeably more fruit sweetness, medium complexity

-Black Honey Cherry removed, 90% mucilage, slow drying Rich, fruity, almost natural-like complexity Most complex
+Black Honey Cherry removed, about 90% mucilage, slow drying Rich, fruity, almost natural-like complexity Most complex

 Natural Whole cherry dried intact Heavy body, tropical fruit, fermented sweetness